andycroll/bootstrappingio/_posts/2014-06-16-money-ranting.markdown

 One of the things I found hardest as a founder of an early stage VC-funded startup was dealing with money.
 Not the mechanics, the morals and politics.

 I didn't like spending "other people's" money.
 I felt bad when experiments failed.
-And we at least had a business model where people gave us money for things, we weren't chasing _eyeballs_.
+And we, at least, had a business model where people gave us money for things.
+We weren't chasing _eyeballs_ like idiots.

 That's one of the reasons I'm _all in_ on bootstrapping/consulting for any of my own future business escapades.